james-see/ragtag4/README.md

 # what

-run ollama llama3.1 in golang
+RAG is easy!
+Run ollama llama3.1 in golang with a postgres database.

 ## how

 - create a table with a vector column
 - create a function to generate an embedding for a given text
-- create a function to query the table with an embedding and return the most similar texts
+- create a function to query the table with an embedding and return the most similar texts -- create a script to download screenplays
+-- create a script to send screenplays to the database and auto-embed against with the llm

 ## curl add embedding example